Master of Engineering in Geological Sciences

 Incoming students are expected to have a strong background in mathematics, the physical sciences, and chemistry and have a strong interest and substantial background in the geosciences.
 The 30 credit M.Eng. program is intended to extend and broaden this background to develop competence in a defined number of subject categories.
 Typical categories for the various options might include:

 - Geohydrology: porous media flow, geology, geochemistry, and numerical modeling

-- Environmental Geophysics: geophysics, geology, porous media flow, and computer methods
+- Applied and Environmental Geophysics: geophysics, geology, porous media flow, and computer methods

 The courses a student selects in a category will vary depending on the student's background.
 No courses may be required in some categories, and the categories can be adjusted to the student's interest and needs.
 Alternatives to numerical modeling in the Geohydrology option could be economics or biochemistry, for example.
 To count toward the 30 credit degree requirement, courses must be at a graduate or advanced undergraduate level.